 Many experts will suggest athletes optimize their sleep hygiene to improve the duration and quality of sleep at night.
 Sleep hygiene centers around doing things that will optimize quality and duration of sleep.
 This can look like creating a bedtime routine, keeping the bedroom cool and dark, getting off electronics at a certain time before bed, and so forth.
-While these things are always a good idea (and recommended for all gymnasts), there are two other issues that come into play that will get in the way of the gymnast’s sleep.
+These things are always a good idea and recommended for all gymnasts.
+However, two other issues come into play that will get in the way of the gymnast’s sleep.

-When a gymnast doesn’t eat enough to fuel their long 4-5+ hour workouts, the brain will switch into “fight or flight” or what some call “cave brain” mode.
-This is an oversimplification that describes the disrupted sleep-wake cycle seen in individuals that are undernourished.
+When a gymnast doesn’t eat enough to fuel their long 4-5+ hour workouts, the brain will switch into “fight or flight”.
+What some call “cave brain” mode.
+This is an oversimplification that describes the disrupted sleep-wake cycle seen in undernourished individuals.

 In cave times, this would make sense.
-If food was scarce, the brain will be on higher alert (especially at night) in case some wild animal walked by as that may be the only chance at food for days.
+If food was scarce, the brain would be on higher alert.
+Especially at night in case some wild animal walked by.
+That may be the only chance at food for days.

-This is one reason why gymnasts often struggle to stay asleep or wake up repeatedly throughout the night.
+This is one reason why gymnasts often struggle to stay asleep.
+Or the reason they wake up repeatedly throughout the night.

-Outside of adequate sleep duration, we also want to make sure the athlete is getting quality sleep which is measure by how much time is spent in REM and Non-REM sleep.
+Outside of adequate sleep duration, we also want to make sure the athlete is getting quality sleep.
+This is measured by how much time is spent in REM and Non-REM sleep.

-Rapid Eye Movement (REM) Sleep occurs in cycles of about 90-120 minutes throughout the night, and it accounts for up to 20-25% of total sleep time in adult humans.
+Rapid Eye Movement (REM) sleep occurs in cycles of about 90-120 minutes throughout the night.
+It accounts for up to 20-25% of total sleep time in adult humans.
 REM sleep dominates the latter half of the sleep period, especially the hours before waking.

 REM sleep provides the energy to the brain that supports it during waking hours and is necessary for restoring the mind.

-Non-REM Sleep is known as slow-wave or deep sleep, this phase is essential for muscle recovery and restoring the body.
-This makes up about 40% of total sleep time and during this phase your blood pressure drops, and your breathing becomes deeper and slower.
-Your brain is resting with very little activity, so the blood supply available to your muscles increases.
+Non-REM sleep is known as slow-wave or deep sleep.
+This phase is essential for muscle recovery and restoring the body.
+It makes up about 40% of total sleep time.
+During this phase, your blood pressure drops, and your breathing becomes deeper and slower.
+Your brain is resting with very little activity.
+So the blood supply available to your muscles increases.
 This delivers extra amounts of oxygen and nutrients which facilitate their healing and growth.
 Muscles and tissues are rejuvenated during this phase of sleep.

-This is why ‘non-REM sleep cycle’ is the most important for muscle recovery.
+This is why the ‘Non-REM sleep cycle’ is the most important for muscle recovery.
 During this cycle, the production of growth hormone occurs which is also crucial to growth and development.
-As the body enters the non-REM deep sleep stage, the pituitary gland releases growth hormone which stimulates tissue growth and muscle repair.
+As the body enters the Non-REM deep sleep stage, the pituitary gland releases growth hormone which stimulates tissue growth and muscle repair.
 Not enough sleep causes a sharp decline in growth hormone secretion.
 Growth hormone deficiency is associated with loss of muscle mass and reduced exercise capacity.

-So, why do many gymnasts have trouble going to sleep and staying asleep?
+So, why do so many gymnasts have trouble going to sleep and staying asleep?

 As a review, carbohydrates are found in foods such as grains, starches (potatoes, corn, peas), legumes (beans), sugars, fruit, and small amounts in non-starchy vegetables (greens, broccoli, etc.) and dairy products (lactose or milk sugar).

 The greater the intensity of a workout, the more the body relies upon carbohydrate.
-Gymnastics, a high intensity anaerobic sport, replies almost solely upon carbohydrate.
+Gymnastics, a high-intensity anaerobic sport, relies almost solely upon carbohydrate.

 The other reason many gymnasts struggle to stay asleep at night is inadequate carbohydrate consumption.
 Most gymnasts are not even coming close to this amount of carbohydrate in their diet per day.
 Why?
 Gymnastics culture.
-It’s long been supported in gymnastics culture that reducing carbohydrates or eliminating “high carbohydrate foods” from the diet like bread, pasta, rice, potatoes, etc. will make a gymnast “better”.
+It’s long been endorsed by the gymnastics culture that reducing carbohydrates or eliminating “high carbohydrate foods” from the diet like bread, pasta, rice, potatoes, etc. will make a gymnast “better”.
 And by “better”, it’s often meant “thinner”.

 More importantly, carbohydrates are not “fattening” or “inflammatory”.
 These are two huge misconceptions that are still being perpetuated in the gymnastics world, and they will absolutely kill a gymnast’s performance and longevity in the sport.

-Carbohydrates are important for sleep because they are the building blocks for tryptophan and serotonin, two hormones involved in melatonin production.
+The reason carbohydrates are important for sleep is because they are the building blocks for tryptophan and serotonin, two hormones involved in melatonin production.